-We have audited the accompanying statements of net assets available for benefits of the CEMEX, Inc. Savings Plan (the Plan) as of December 31, 2016 and 2015, and the related statement of changes in net assets available for benefits for the year ended December 31, 2016.
-These financial statements are the responsibility of the Plan's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the accompanying statements of net assets available for benefits of the CEMEX, Inc. Savings Plan (the Plan) as of December 31, 2017 and 2016, and the related statement of changes in net assets available for benefits for the year ended December 31, 2017, and the related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2017 and 2016, and the changes in net assets available for benefits for the year ended December 31, 2017, in conformity with accounting principles generally accepted in the United States of America.